Recycle Christmas trees in Sacramento, El Dorado, Placer and Yolo counties

 Trees will be accepted at county landfills.

-Rancho Cordova: Residents can place their trees curbside for pickup, or cut them to fit in the green-waste container.
+Residents can place their trees curbside for pickup or cut them to fit in the green-waste container.

 Placer County